-With a user show scheduled to start tomorrow in Santa Clara, Calif., Brocade Communications Corp. jammed the newswires with a raft of announcements: a new 4 Gbps Fibre Channel (FC) switch and director, new professional services, a wide-area file services
+With a user show scheduled to start tomorrow in Santa Clara, Calif., Brocade Communications Corp. jammed the newswires with a raft of announcements: a new 4 Gbps Fibre Channel (FC) switch and director, new professional services, a wide-area file services (WAFS) appliance and perhaps most interestingly, a server provisioning platform.

 "It's surprising the see them go in this direction," said Brad O'Neill, senior analyst at Taneja Group, of the new Tapestry Application Resource Manager (ARM) – "they've never done this before."
 But with the market for straightforward FC switching becoming increasingly competitive and commoditized, "they needed to do something bold."